ElektraInitiative/PermaplanT/doc/usecases/copy_paste_selection.md

 - **Precondition:**
   The user has opened the app and has made a selection of elements that they want to copy and paste.
 - **Main success scenario:**
-  The user successfully copies and pastes the selection of elements.
+  The user successfully copies and pastes the selection of elements, within the same map, between own maps or between an own map and a map of another user.
 - **Alternative scenario:**
   The user accidentally pastes the selection in the wrong location and uses the app's undo function to correct the mistake.
 - **Error scenario:**